Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of free splittings and associated canonical splittings

 \begin{cor} Let $H\subseteq\IA$ be a subgroup.
 If $H$ is infinite and $\FS^H\neq\es$ then, as an $F_N$-tree, either $\Uun_H$ has an edge with trivial or maximal-cyclic stabilizer, or $\Uun_H$ is biflexible. \end{cor}

 \begin{proof} We know that $\Uun_H$ is a non-trivial splitting.
 We view it as an $F_N$-tree.
 Note that edge stabilizers of $\Uun_H$ are root-closed because vertex stabilizers are by Assertions~(1) and~(2) of Theorem~\ref{theo:tree-of-cyl}.
+Additionally, $F_N$-stabilizers of vertices in $V^0$ are finitely generated because they are free factors (Assertion~(1) of Theorem~\ref{theo:tree-of-cyl}) and so are $F_N$-stabilizers of vertices in $V^1$ because they arise as the fixed subgroups of a set of automorphisms of $F_N$ (Assertion~(2) of Theorem~\ref{theo:tree-of-cyl}), and these are finitely generated by \cite[Corollary 4.5.8]{DV}.
+It follows that edge stabilizers are finitely generated by the Howson property.

 Denote by $\bar V^0,\bar V^1$ the images of $V^0,V^1$ in $\Uun_H/F_N$.
 Assume that all $F_N$-stabilizers of edges of $\Uun_H$ are non-cyclic (in particular non-trivial).
 Consider a vertex $v\in \bar V^1$.
 By Theorem~\ref{theo:tree-of-cyl}\ref{it_factor_system}, the collection $\Inc_v$ forms a proper free factor system of $G_v$, so $\Out(G_v,\Inc_v^{(t)})$ is infinite; indeed the group of twists of any Grushko decomposition of $G_v$ relative to $\Inc_v$ is infinite (and non-abelian) because $\Inc_v$ contains a non-abelian free group (see Section \ref{sec_twists} or \cite[Proposition 3.1]{Lev}).
 Thus, we are done if $\#\bar V^1\geq 2$.

 To conclude, we claim that there is at least one vertex $v\in \bar V^0$ such that $\Out(G_v,\Inc_v^{(t)})$ is infinite.
 Let $H^0\subset H$ be the finite index subgroup of $H$ acting trivially on the quotient graph $\Uun_H/F_N$.
 Since the group of twists of $\Uun_H$ is trivial, the natural homomorphism